Asian Art Outpost

 jittai

-At the core of suffering is often the concept of desire or attachment.
-This can be carnal desire, monetary desire, or the attachment you have to something that you are unwilling to part with (such as a fancy car).
-This is a simplification of the second noble truth which is really and exploration into the root causes of suffering - it's deeper than I can go in a few sentences.
+This can be carnal desire, monetary desire, or the attachment you have to something that you are unwilling to part with (such as a fancy car). 集諦 is a simplification of the second noble truth which is an exploration into the root causes of suffering - it's deeper than I can go in a few sentences.

 This term is exclusively used by devout Buddhists.
 It is not a common term, and is remains an unknown concept to most Chinese, Japanese and Korean people.

-See Also...
-Enlightenment
+See Also: Enlightenment

-Four Noble Truths:
+Four Noble Truths: Elimination of Desire or Attachment

 Nirodha